niels-lubbes/ns_lattice/README.md

 for more example usecases.
 The output of a full run can be found [here](https://github.com/niels-lubbes/ns_lattice/tree/master/ns_lattice/bin).
-See the [source code](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/ns_lattice) the io-specification of each function.
+See the [source code](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/ns_lattice) for the io-specification of each function.
 The [test functions](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/tests)
 might be informative for how to call each function.

-It takes a while to load the
+When running the examples below, it may take a while to load the [cache file](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/ns_lattice/class_ns_tools.py#L131) in memory.
-[cache file](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/ns_lattice/class_ns_tools.py#L131)
-in memory.